richardschoen/howtostuff/ibmi_savefile_copying.md

 -or-

-# Copy the downloaded save file to the target save file via CPYFRMSTMF.
+## Copy the downloaded save file to the target save file via CPYFRMSTMF.
-# It should auto-create the target IBM i save file object if it doesn't exist.
+It should auto-create the target IBM i save file object if it doesn't exist.
 ```
 CPYFRMSTMF FROMSTMF('/tmp/mylib.savf')
            TOMBR('/qsys.lib/qgpl.lib/mylib.file')
            MBROPT(*REPLACE)
 ```

-# Restore the selected library file to the desired library from save file MYLIB
+## Restore the selected library from save file MYLIB
+This example uses RSTLIB, but RSTOBJ and RST commands will also work depending on your save file contents.
 ```
 RSTLIB SAVLIB(MYLIB)
         DEV(*SAVF)